Enchenopa binotata complex

 Enchenopa binotata (Hemiptera: Membraciade) is a complex of multiple species found mostly in Eastern North America, but have also been reported in Central America.
 They are commonly referred to as treehoppers and are sap-feeding insects.
 The species in the complex look similar to each other in morphology, but are identified as different species by the host plant they occupy.

 Biology

 Morphology

 Nymphs (juveniles) of E. binotata start out to be ≤1mm with gray and black coloration.
 Nymphs have 5 instars until they molt into adulthood, which can take 3–4 weeks.
 As adults, they can range from 7-9mm in size. and have two yellow markings on their back.
-Their species name is derived from these two markings; bi-, meaning "two", -notata, meaning "to mark."
-They form thorn-like structures on their head called a pronotum.
+Their species name is derived from these two markings; bi-, meaning "two", -notata, meaning "to mark".
+They form thornlike structures on their head called a pronotum.
 These treehoppers are true bugs, belonging to the order Hemiptera, which all share a common mouth morphology; sucking mouthparts.